Raise capital, update investors and engage your team from a single platform. Try Visible free for 14 days.

 Once you have determined your equity split among founders, you’ll be able to use your remaining equity and option pools to attract top talent.
 If you want your earliest employees to be your most impactful, creating an emotional attachment to your startup’s success is vital.
 Your first hires are key, and creating the perfect split between their salary, equity, and benefits can be difficult.
 There is no magic formula for splitting startup equity among your earliest hires.

-Leo Polovets, VC at Sosa Ventures, studied job postings and laid out the typical equity depending on what number hire the person is:
+Leo Polovets, VC at Sosa Ventures, studied job postings and laid out the typical amount of equity depending on what number hire the person is:

 Splitting startup equity with your first hires will often require negotiations, and the process will vary from employee to employee.
 Once you start hiring outside your core team, you’ll want some type of predictable system in place for sharing equity.